List of Sharpe series characters: Warren Dunnett

 Major Warren Dunnett of the 95th Rifles appears in Sharpe's Prey and then in Sharpe's Rifles as Richard Sharpe's commanding officer.
 On the retreat to Corunna in Sharpe's Rifles, Dunnett is captured by the French in the skirmish that separates Sharpe and the fifty surviving riflemen from Sir John Moore's army.

-Dunnett has the misfortune to then spend the remainder of the War languishing in captivity, while the Lieutenant he despised rises through the ranks.
-He was given the freedom of the town of Verdun, and his captivity was not harsh, but had no money for bribes or luxuries, and he stated he'd much rather die than ever see that town again.
+Dunnett has the misfortune to then spend the remainder of the War languishing in captivity, while the lieutenant he despised rises through the ranks.
+He was given the freedom of the town of Verdun, and his captivity was not harsh, but he had no money for bribes or luxuries, and he stated he'd much rather die than ever see that town again.

 When he and Sharpe meet again at Waterloo, he is thin and worn, and is incredulous Harper had survived, expecting the man should have died long since, and calling him a rogue.
 He then apologizes to Sharpe, saying he had been wrong in his opinion of the man from the ranks, and that it was good to see him again; so few of the old battalion still lived, so many had died at New Orleans.

 In the television series Dunnett was played by Julian Fellowes, who would go on to also play the Prince of Wales in Sharpe's Regiment.

 The character of Dunnett did not reappear in the film adaptation of Sharpe's Waterloo as he was shown as killed in the action depicted in Sharpe's Rifles.

 Finn

-Rifleman Finn first appeared in Sharpe's Battle however he would have accompanied Sharpe in the retreat to Corunna in Sharpe's Rifles.
+Rifleman Finn first appeared in Sharpe's Battle; however he would have accompanied Sharpe in the retreat to Corunna in Sharpe's Rifles.
 He fought in the First Battle of Oporto and also partook in the Second Battle of Oporto which he survived.
 Finn fought with Sharpe in the Battle at Talavera although he was not mentioned in Sharpe's Eagle.
 He also participated in the destruction of Almeida but wasn't mentioned in Sharpe's Gold and also partook in Sharpe's Escape during the battle of Bussaco.
 He partook in the Battle of Fuentes de Oñoro and went to fight with Sharpe in the Siege of Ciudad Rodrigo and the Siege of Badajoz.
 He went on to fight in the Battle of Salamanca in Sharpe's Sword but he wasn't mentioned.
 Finn went onto fight alongside Sharpe in Sharpe's Enemy but he wasn't mentioned at all.
 Finn wasn't mentioned in Sharpe's Honour, Regiment, Christmas, Siege, Revenge, or Waterloo.
 Either Finn did not fight at Waterloo or he was killed prior to the battle.
 Finn was part of the Irish contingent of Sharpe's Riflemen along with Harper, Slattery and Donnelly.

-Rifleman Finn never appeared in the TV Series adaptions.
+Rifleman Finn never appeared in the TV Series adaptations.